dorokei/cutter/README.md

 firebase deploy --only functions
 ```

-If your were asked below:
+if you were asked a question below:
 ```
 Would you like to proceed with deletion?
 Selecting no will continue the rest of the deployments.
 ```